Methodist Ladies' College, Melbourne: House system

 In the past, there was a Tiddeman house (colour red), which was specifically for boarders.

 Curriculum

-MLC offers an extensive range of VCE and Vocational Education Training (VET) courses, as well as the IB Diploma Programme.
+MLC offers a range of VCE and Vocational Education Training (VET) courses, as well as the IB Diploma Programme.
 It has one of the largest VCE subject selections in the state.
-The school's success with the IB Programme is internationally renowned, with students consistently achieving in the top global percentile each year.
-Its physical education program includes a wide variety of summer and winter sports.
+The school's success with the IB Programme is internationally renowned, with students achieving in the top global percentile each year.
+Its physical education program includes summer and winter sports.
 It participates in the Girls Sport Victoria competition.

-The music school features an auditorium, and a department for woodwind, strings, keyboard, percussion and brass, with multiple ensembles including a concert orchestra, senior strings, choirs and bands.
+The music school has an auditorium, and a department for woodwind, strings, keyboard, percussion and brass, with ensembles including a concert orchestra, senior strings, choirs and bands.
 The music school is known for its excellence.
-The state of the art auditorium is often used for external performances.

-The school offers a speech and drama program from early years and theatre arts and drama at VCE level, as well as a variety of studio arts subjects.
+The school offers a speech and drama program from early years and theatre arts and drama at VCE level, as well as studio arts subjects.

 Sport

 MLC is a member of Girls Sport Victoria (GSV).